fpereiro/lith/readme.md

 ['div', ['h2, h3', ['&:hover', {color: 'green'}]]]
 ```

-The one problem you might experience writing CSS with litcs is media queries.
-For this reason, you can use `lith.css.media`, which will transform your media query into a valid litc.
+Writing media queries with litcs is tricky.
+To sidestep this problem, you can use `lith.css.media`, which will transform your media query into a valid litc.

-For example, if you want to write the following media query in the context of your litc:
+For example, if you want to write the following media query in the context of a litc:

 ```css
 @media (max-width: 600px) {